Hindu titles of law: Types of sale without ownership

 A sale by a non-owner is known as asvāmi-vikraya.
 There are two different types of sales without ownership: pratipanna-asvāmi-vikrayah and apratipanna-asvāmi vikrayah.
 The first, pratipanna-asvāmi-vikrayah, occurs when the unauthorized possessor admits to being a non-owner.
 The second, apratipanna-asvāmi vikrayah occurs when the possessor does not admit to being a non-owner.
 The first types of sale is resolved without dispute because the possessor returns the possession to the rightful owner.
 The second type of sale results in a case because the possessor, although not the true owner, has sold, given, or pledged the property to a third party.
 In the case of the second type of sale "the entire process of the court has to be gone through with both parties leading evidence to buttress their respective claims, and the court then giving its judgement."
-It is seen as important that there is a first category of sale without ownership because it hints at the how "the state was involved in the settlement of people's disputes at an informal level."
+It is seen as important that there is a first category of sale without ownership because it hints at how "the state was involved in the settlement of people's disputes at an informal level."